SQweb-team/Multipass-SDK-PHP/README.md

 ###Manually

-1. Download the latest release of the SDK [from here](https://github.com/SQweb-team/SQweb-SDK-PHP/releases) ;
+1. Download the latest release of the SDK [from here](https://github.com/SQweb-team/SQweb-SDK-PHP/releases) and unzip it in your project root ;
-2. Create a `sqweb-php-sdk` folder in your project root, and copy the contents of `src/` into it ;
-3. Define your Website ID and User ID in `config.php`.
-For additional settings, see "Options" below ;
+2. Define your Website ID and User ID in `sqweb-sdk-php/config.php`.
+For additional settings, see "[Options](#Options)" below ;
-4. Include the SDK in all pages where you need to use it :
+3. Include the SDK everywhere you need it (most likely, all your pages) :

 ```php
 include_once 'sqweb-php-sdk/init.php';
 ```

-###WordPress

-If you're using WordPress, we've made it easy for you.
-You can download the SQweb plugin [directly from WordPress.org](https://wordpress.org/plugins/sqweb/), or check out the source [here](https://github.com/SQweb-team/SQweb-WordPress-Plugin).

 ##Usage